sofiamoniz/RI3rd/README.md

 The searching program produces the Ranking results and shows the Evaluation metrics calculated (it can have query term proximity if passed through argument).
 If the arguments (only the tokenizer, ranking_type and consider_proximity) passed by the user match the Weighted Index in disk, it is executed only the searching part.
 If not, it is executed the indexing program first.

-CSV file: from 12/01/2021 (if the .csv file is changed, please delete all in "models" folder, in order to re-run the indexing program with the new file)
+Currenlty no index in disk because is too big to submit in e-learning: please put the metadata.csv in this folder (if in next executions the csv file is changed, please delete all in "models" folder, in order to re-run the indexing program with the new csv file)

 Please do not change the folders and files names / paths.